d2dyno1/FluentCinema/README.md

 **Important note**
 ---
-FluentCinema consumes database to access its data.
+FluentCinema consumes database to access movie data.
 In order to run the project, you'll need to establish a database and provide `credentials.json` in the root directory.